meltano/meltano/docs/src/docs/contributing.md

 FLASK_ENV=development meltano ui
 ```

-The development build of the Meltano API should now be available at <http://localhost:5000/>.
+The development build of the Meltano API & **production** build of the UI should now be available at <http://localhost:5000/>.

 ::: tip